IntelexTechnologies/api-docs/source/includes/_api-reference.md

 When we make backwards-incompatible changes to the API, we release new versions.
 The current version is **v2** and can be determined with our API base path **/api/v2/**.
 Read our [Intelex platform release notes](https://community.intelex.com/library/knowledgebase/release-notes) to see our API changelog.

 ## API Rate Limiting / Quotas
 To ensure Intelex Platform is reliable and has the expected performance for all users, we limit the number of API calls an API user (or application) can make within a given time period.
-If the limit is exceeded, the API user may be throttled and subsequent requests will fail returning HTTP resposne code 429 Too Many Requests.
-In such cases, it is the responsibility of the client application to implement appropriate retry logic for requests that fail due to rate limiting.
+If the limit is exceeded, the API user may be throttled and subsequent requests will be rejected, returning HTTP response code 429 Too Many Requests.
+In such cases it is the responsibility of the client application to implement appropriate retry logic for requests that are rejected due to rate limiting.

 ### Limit
 The Intelex Platform API Rate limit is **6 requests per second**.